AjayiMike/ternoa-book-app/README.md

 - Clone the repository
 - run `npm install` to install dependency
 - create .env file and copy the content of .env.example into it
-- your .env file should have a 'db_connection_string' field, get a mongodb connection string and asign to it
+- your .env file should have a `db_connection_string` field, get a mongodb connection string and asign to it
 - start the development server by running `npm run dev`